socrata/datasync/resources/control-config.md

   </tr>
 <tr>
     <td>timezone</td>
     <td>Specifies the timezones for FixedTimestamps (“Date & Time (with timezone)” columns).
 This only has an effect if the timestamp format does not specify a time zone.
 Typical values are "UTC" or "US/Pacific".
-A list of accepted names is at [http://joda-time.sourceforge.net/timezones.html](http://joda-time.sourceforge.net/timezones.html). *Please avoid the 3-letter variants as these are ambiguous (e.g. MST is both Mountain Standard Time and Malaysia Standard Time)*.</td>
+A list of accepted names is available at [this joda documentation page](http://joda-time.sourceforge.net/timezones.html). *Please avoid the 3-letter variants as these are ambiguous (e.g. MST is both Mountain Standard Time and Malaysia Standard Time)*.</td>
   </tr>
 <tr>
     <td>syntheticLocations</td>